 First, there’s the actual structure to build a Treasurer’s Binder in no time, with a set of divider pages to keep everything organized.

-And then there’s also a whole set of essential forms like Reimbursement Request forms and Cash Box forms that make keeping that crucial paper trail oh so simple!
+And then there’s also a whole set of essential forms and finance management templates like reimbursement request forms and cash box forms that make keeping that crucial paper trail oh so simple!

 Watch this!